About the John J. Burns Library

 Hours & Location

-The Burns Library's entrance is located on the North side of the Bapst building, which faces Boston College's main gate on Commonwealth Avenue.
-Look at this Boston College Chestnut Hill campus map for more detailed information.
+The Burns Library's Margaret Ford Tower is located on the north side of the Bapst building.
+Visit the Boston College Chestnut Hill campus map for more detailed information.

 Bapst Stained Glass Windows